 Dietary Behaviors and Ecological Interactions of Mice, Rats, and Cockroaches

 When comparing the eating habits of mice and rats, it’s clear that both species have similar diets.
 Rats, like mice, are omnivores and will consume a variety of foods, including cockroaches.
 The primary difference is that rats are larger and can take on bigger prey or scavenge larger quantities of food.
+The table below compares the dietary preferences and ecological interactions of mice and rats:

 Ecological Roles and Interactions